 The most important part of Graduate Education is research that students perform.
 The main field of research in our Division is String Theory, Quantum Field Theory and related topics.
 For more detailed information about research topics available in our division you can visit our research page, take a look through the list of recent publications, or look at the list of Doctoral Theses completed in our Division.

-Below you can find list of relevant courses for PhD in theoretical physics.
-On the links below you can find detailed syllabus of the courses with the links to the course page on Student Portal.
+Below you can find list of relevant courses for a PhD in theoretical physics.
+On the links below you can find detailed syllabuses of the courses with links to the course page on the Student Portal.